Laksh5101/Stock_Price-Using-Pytorch/README.md

 Modify the ticker variable in the code to predict other stock symbols.

+## Usage
+Open the stock_price_prediction.ipynb notebook and run the cells step by step:

+1. Download and preprocess historical stock price data

+2. Generate time sequences for LSTM input

+3. Build and train the LSTM model

+4. Predict the next 30 days based on last 60 days

+5. Visualize actual vs predicted prices

+✅ You can modify the ticker variable (default: 'AAPL') to predict prices for other stocks.

 ## Project Structure
 .
 - ├── stock_price_prediction.ipynb   # Jupyter notebook with full code and explanations
 - ├── README.md                      # This README file